CIPHER MACHINES AND CRYPTOLOGY

 About Dirk Rijmenants

 Dirk was fascinated by electronics from an early age.
-It all started in the 1970s with a "65 in 1 Electronic Project Kit" he bought as a kid at the local Tandy store.
+It all started in the early 1970s with a "65 in 1 Electronic Project Kit" he bought as a kid at the local Tandy store.
 His first crystal radio receiver, building a small transmitter and learning to etch his own printed circuit boards sparked his interest in all things electronic.
-In the early 1980s, the 6502 processor, used on the KIM-1 computer board, introduced him to machine code language.
+Later on, the 6502 processor, used on the KIM-1 computer board, introduced him to machine code language.
 The Commodore 64 led him to programming in BASIC language, but tweaking his C-64 by writing machine code for its 6510 processor was even more fun, although quite elaborate.
 At the time, computers were still pretty unknown to the general public.
 Stuff for nerds, and who needs a computer anyway?
 Not quite, as history later showed.

-Over the years, Dirk worked with a wide variety of communications equipment and on some as technician.
-He had the privilege of working with signal units and military personnel from many countries during both training and operations abroad.
-In 2004, he created the Cipher Machines and Cryptology website and SIGINT Chatter blog to share his passion for cryptography, military and intelligence history.
-Dirk retired after serving 39 years in signal units.
+Dirk enlisted in the Army Signal Corps to turn his passion into a profession.
+Over the years, he worked with a wide range of communications equipment and had the privilege of serving with signal units and military personnel from many countries during training and operations abroad.
+He retired after serving 39 years in the Signal Corps.
+In 2004, he created the Cipher Machines and Cryptology website and the SIGINT Chatter blog to share his passion for cryptography, as well as military and intelligence history..

 Web Analytics Made Easy -